 As items go in and out of print fairly swiftly, current print status is only a guide.
 Publisher's website is listed where known.
 Where items are out of print please check links for a variety of alternative sources..

-These listings are for informational purposes only and constitutes neither an endorsement nor a recommendation.
+This bibliography is for informational purposes only and constitutes neither an endorsement nor a recommendation.

 This website is homemade and the coding is homespun so apologies for not being able to make the search facility as smart as it could be in more capable hands.I am grateful for the generous feedback and the supply of publication information, jpegs of covers and for the permissions to reproduce the book reviews from many teachers worldwide.
 Please email me of any errors or omissions.
 Thank you.